-Ireland does not have a central medical costs database.(21) As a result, the generation of valid Irish cost data is challenging and time consuming.
-Until a valid Irish cost model is established, there is a need for flexibility regarding costing of resources.
-To maximise reproducibility and transferability, all assumptions must be clearly reported and subjected to sensitivity analysis.
-In particular, where costs are applied from other countries, the assumptions necessary to transfer this data must be explicit, with all costs converted to euro using Purchasing Power Parity indices and reported clearly.(22) An example of how to transfer costs is included in Appendix 3.

-Inflation of retrospective costs should use the Consumer Price Index for health.(23) A worked example is included in Appendix 3.
-If transferring costs from another currency, the inflation should be calculated using the Consumer Price Index for the local currency prior to conversion to euro using Purchasing Power Parity indices (see Appendix 4 for an example).(24)

-Technology costs in the assessment should reflect their cost to the HSE.
-The source of cost data must be reported with the details of what is included in the estimate.
-Data should be the most recently available, with the cost year specified.
-Costs based on average resource use (e.g., average dose for average duration of time) should be included annually for the timeframe of the BIA for new and existing technologies.
-The cost of a new technology should be the most up to date at the time of the BIA submission.
-It should be consistent with that used in the economic analysis (if conducted) and should reflect the maximum intended reimbursement price sought.

-Care should be taken to include the disaggregated prices, margins and fees relevant to the scenario being evaluated.
-For example, drug cost estimates should reflect mandatory rebates from pharmaceutical manufacturers and importers.
+Ireland does not have a central medical costs database.(17) As a result, the 2 generation of valid Irish cost data is challenging and time consuming.
+Until a 3 valid Irish cost model is established, there is a need for flexibility regarding 4 costing of resources.
+To maximise reproducibility and transferability, all 5 assumptions must be clearly reported and subjected to sensitivity analysis.
+In 6 particular, where costs are applied from other countries, the assumptions 7 necessary to transfer this data must be explicit, with all costs converted to 8 euro using Purchasing Power Parity indices and reported clearly.(18) An 9 example of how to transfer costs is included in Appendix 3.
+10 11 Inflation of retrospective costs should use the Consumer Price Index for 12 health.(19) A worked example is included in Appendix 3.
+If transferring costs 13 from another currency, the inflation should be calculated using the Consumer 14 Price Index for the local currency prior to conversion to euro using Purchasing 15 Power Parity indices (see Appendix 4 for an example).(20) 16 17 Technology costs in the assessment should reflect their cost to the HSE.
+The 18 source of cost data must be reported with the details of what is included in 19 the estimate.
+Data should be the most recently available, with the cost year 20 specified.
+Costs based on average resource use (e.g., average dose for 21 average duration of time) should be included annually for the timeframe of 22 the BIA for new and existing technologies.
+The cost of a new technology 23 should be the most up to date at the time of the BIA submission.
+It should be 24 consistent with that used in the economic analysis (if conducted) and should 25 reflect the maximum intended reimbursement price sought.
+26 27 Care should be taken to include the disaggregated prices, margins and fees 28 relevant to the scenario being evaluated.
+For example, drug cost estimates 29 should reflect mandatory rebates from pharmaceutical manufacturers and 30 importers.
 These costs may vary with changing pharmaceutical policy.
-A detailed guide for including drug costs in economic evaluations is available from the National Centre for Pharmacoeconomics.(25) In order to ensure that the evaluation is relevant to decision making, it may in certain circumstances be appropriate to take into account discounted prices in order to reflect the true cost to the HSE.
-The use of price reductions for the HSE should only be used if these are consistently available throughout the HSE and are known to be guaranteed for the time specified.
+A 31 detailed guide for including drug costs in economic evaluations is available 32 from the National Centre for Pharmacoeconomics.(21) In order to ensure that 33 the evaluation is relevant to decision making, it may in certain circumstances be appropriate to take into account discounted prices in order to reflect the true cost to the HSE.
+The use of price reductions for the HSE should only be used if these are consistently available throughout the HSE and are known to drugs schemes are listed in the reimbursement files of the HSE Primary Care

+- 38 be guaranteed for the time specified. - 39